 Neighborhooding is normally implemented as part of a wider shift towards Agile Working and Activity Based Working, that signifies a shift away from assigned seating; instead providing a range of spaces that people can choose from, depending on the task at hand.

-What’s the difference between neighborhooding, agile working and Activity Based Working?
+What’s the difference between Office Neighborhooding, Agile Working and Activity Based Working?

 This is where terminology can get confusing!